Israel vows to fight on in Gaza despite deadly ambush and rising international pressure

 Netanyahu’s government is firmly opposed to Palestinian statehood and has said it will maintain open-ended security control over Gaza.

-Late Wednesday, Hamas’ supreme leader, Ismail Haniyeh, said any plans for Gaza that do not involve Hamas are an “illusion and mirage,” though he said the group is open to halting the fighting.
-Haniyeh lives in exile in Qatar, but it was not clear where he was when he made those comments.
+Hamas’ exiled leader, Ismail Haniyeh, who is based in Qatar, said late Wednesday that any plans for Gaza that do not involve Hamas are an “illusion and mirage,” though he said the group is open to another truce.

 Israelis remain strongly supportive of the war and see it as necessary to prevent a repeat of Oct.
 7, when Hamas burst through the country’s vaunted defenses.
 Palestinian militants attacked communities across southern Israel that day, killing around 1,200 people, mostly civilians, and taking some 240 hostage.